taiba80/git-for-devops/README.md

 # git for devops

-this reository for understanding the concepts of devops:
+this reository for understanding the concepts of devops explain all the commands: